mauriciovicuna/Pacman/README.md

-# Eyes Excercise
+# Pacman

 ## Description

-This JavaScript project creates a simple animation where a map marker follows bus coordinates.
-It's an interactive way to showcase DOM manipulation using JavaScript and Google Maps API.
+This JavaScript project creates a simple animation where a Pacman is created, moves in a random direction and bounces everytime it touches the edge of the window.
+It's an interactive way to showcase DOM manipulation using JavaScript .

 ## Features

+- Create Pacmans.
-- Bus tracking.
+- Bouncing animation.
-- Animation follows the coordinates.
-- Displays animation in a map

 ## Usage